amalgamaria/secretariat/docs/tickets.rst

 Forms
 ^^^^^

-.. attention:: **CHG Faculty**: To request that accounts be added on Secretariat or if you would like to request that specific, center-supplied hardware / software be prepared in advance of a new student arriving, please fill out this form and submit above.
+.. attention:: **CHG Faculty**: If you would like to request any of the following, please fill out this form and submit above:

+   - That an account be added on Secretariat.

+   - That specific, center-supplied hardware / software be prepared in advance of a new student arriving.

 `CHG-BSL Request Form`_